daniel-keogh/graph-theory/OVERVIEW.md

 The above state diagram has three states, `{q0, q1, q2}` and accepts strings over the alphabet `{0, 1}`.

-When the automaton receives an input string, we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol to a new state.
+When the automaton receives an input string, we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol.
 After reading the entire string, if we are located in an accept state (i.e. q1), we *accept* the input string and if not, we *reject* it.

 The below table is included to illustrate the result of reading the string "1011" over the automaton pictured above.